wienkers/spot_the_blOb/README.md

   - (Optional) Normalises anomalies using a 30-day rolling standard deviation.
   - Identifies extreme events based on a global-in-time percentile threshold.
   - Utilises `dask` for efficient parallel computation and scaling to very large spatio-temporal datasets.
-  - Performance/Scaling Test:  100 years of daily 0.25° resolution data with 128 cores takes ~2 wall-minutes per decade.
+  - Performance/Scaling Test:  100 years of daily 0.25° resolution data with 128 cores...
+    - Takes ~2 wall-minutes per decade
+    - Requires only 1 Gb memory per core (when `dask`-backed data has chunks of 25 days)

 ### Blob Detection & Tracking
 **Blob Detection**: